hpc-carpentry/hpc-carpentry.github.io/pages/jobs.md

 permalink: /jobs/
 ---

 We are currently hiring for two positions, a [Community Engagement Lead](community-lead) and an [Administrative Support Specialist](administrator).
+Both of these positions are remote, with some travel requirements.
+We encourage applications from qualified applicants without regard to location.
 Apply to join our team!

 Questions about the positions?
 Please email [jobs@carpentrie.org](mailto:jobs@carpentries.org).